microsoft/z3guide/website/docs-smtlib/03 - strategies/03 - tactics.md

 (get-value ((bvand x y)))
 ```

-The tactic `smt` wraps the main solver in Z3 as a tactic.
+The tactic `smt` wraps the main solver in Z3 as a tactic:

 ```z3
 (declare-const x Int)